-Updated: April 12, 2018.
+Updated: September 5, 2018.
 The information on this page is general and may be subject to change.
-We strongly encourage you to check the website of your preferred field of study as well as American University of Armenia’s Undergraduate Admissions Policies as for detailed information regarding the programs, admissions process and more.
-If your question is not answered in these FAQs, please email the Office of Admissions at firstname.lastname@example.org.
+We strongly encourage you to check the website of your preferred field of study as well as the American University of Armenia’s Undergraduate Admissions Policies for detailed information regarding the programs, admissions process and more.
+If your question is not answered in these FAQs, please email the Office of Admissions at email@example.com.

 AUA offers undergraduate degrees: